jaamil olawale kosoko

 Voncena’s Spell

-Voncena’s Spell is a performance exploring memory, Black futures, queer histories, and ecological grief.
-Set aboard the spacecraft Voncena in a near-future galaxy, an artificially intelligent being – named after the artist’s deceased mother – awakens.
-Through choreography, video installation, and poetry, the performance asks: How can we transform the multi-generational legacy of extraction and surveillance into a thriving, abundant coexistence for all?
+Voncena’s Spell is a dance performance about memory, Black futures, queer histories, and ecological grief.
+Set aboard the spacecraft Voncena in a near-future galaxy, an alternatively intelligent being – named after the artist’s deceased mother – awakens.

 Showtimes